 The whole reason we have playgrounds available are for the children, so we want to take every precaution that they are safe.
 Sure, maintaining the grounds and equipment is a major factor in this endeavor, but we should consider if there is more, we can do for the children to make their experience as fun and safe as possible.

 When picking out equipment, you may think a particular piece may be really fun for the children that use your playground.
 Although it is deemed to be safe, after wear and tear or depending on the clothing your children wear, it can be a hazard.

-To prevent any undue hazards, you should become familiar with any ropes, straps, or chains on your equipment whether it be swings, chain pull up bars, or netting on various equipment.
+To prevent any undue hazards, you should become familiar with any ropes, straps, or chains on your equipment whether it swings, chain pull-up bars, or netting on various equipment.
 If possible, advise parents to dress their children appropriately to prevent choking hazards (NSC, 2021c).
 For example, hoodie strings or long, loose hair might get tangled on swing set chains or moving pieces of your playground.

 Your equipment can be as safe as possible, but take it from an accident-prone kid, kids will find a way to get injured.
 Of playground injuries, 45% are severe and include fractures, internal injuries, concussions, dislocations, and amputations (Playgroundequipment.com, 2021).

-On-site emergency medical kits can allow parents and adult supervision to cut a child’s clothing or hair free.
+On-site emergency medical kits can allow parents and adult supervision to cut a child’s clothing or hair free from being caught in the equipment.
 This emergency medical kit can also come in handy when a child suffers from an accident like a fall or something else unexpected.

 Shading Against the Heat

-Utilizing equipment that has built in shade is great way to allow your equipment to provide adequate shade.
+Utilizing equipment that has built-in shade is a great way to allow your equipment to provide adequate shade.